mongodb/chatbot/mongodb-corp/README.md

 # A Data Source for MongoDB Corporate Information

-TODO - Add info here

 ## Contents

+- The `chatbot` directory contains meta information about the chatbot.
+This lets it answer questions about itself.
+- The `corporate` directory contains information about the company MongoDB, Inc and its people
 - The `dotcom` directory contains markdown versions of pages from www.mongodb.com

-- The `wikipedia` directory contains
+## Ingest

+TODO